Home / Projects / WaterSmart Dams – Making Dams Work Again

 WaterSmart Dams – Making Dams Work Again

-This two year project aims to develop knowledge and water planning tools for farmers who need their dams to work in all years, and be able to make water investment decisions with confidence.
+This 3.5-year project aims to develop knowledge and water planning tools for farmers who need their dams to work in all years and confidently make water investment decisions.

 The project will involve 12 core demonstration sites, building farm-based water planning tools, workshops, field days and industry training.
 The project will investigate solutions including renovating existing dams, building new dams, and implementing evaporation suppression and runoff technologies.